Visa Refusal Or Cancellation Advice

 Most visa decisions with a right of review are reviewable by the Administrative Appeal Tribunal (AAT), including:

-- Decisions about deportation and citizenship
+- Decisions about deportation and citizenship.

-- Decisions on onshore protection visa applications
+- Decisions on onshore visa applications.

-- Business-related sponsorships and nominations for temporary business entry visas, and employer nominations for permanent entry
+- Business-related sponsorships and nominations for temporary business entry visas, and employer nominations for permanent entry.

 If you get a Notice of Intended Cancellation or a Notice of Intended Refusal in relation to your visa from the Department of Immigration we suggest that you contact us urgently to discuss.